evanfelger/SEED/README.md

-The purpose of this repository is to share the code our team developed amongst ourselves in order to complete the Mini Project Demonstration for EENG350.
+The purpose of this repository is to share the code our team developed to complete various projects for EENG350 for Fall 2022.

+The repository is organized in folders for each project we complete as a team for this class.
+Each folder contains the code that was developed for the project's completetion and a corresponding README.md which explains its purpose and organization.